DaLuSt/3DShape_calculation/README.md

 # 3D Shape Calculations
 * * *
-A module with functions for the calculation of volume, Curved surface are and Total surface area of 3D shapes
+A module with functions for the calculation of volume, Curved surface area and Total surface area of 3D shapes

 ## Description